DataDog/integrations-core/cloud_foundry_api/README.md

 ## Overview

-This check monitors [Cloud Foundry API][1] through the Datadog Agent.
+This check queries the [Cloud Foundry API][1] to collect audit events and send them to Datadog via the agent.

 ## Setup